Take a look at the first paragraph of an article someone submitted to one of my other blogs:

 Amazingly, it contains hardly any finite verbs except “is” and “are.”
 It has a couple of present participles.
 “We face” appears in a relative clause and “meets” in a dependent clause, where the plural form belongs, by the way.

 The author also chose a couple of stilted noun phrases and relies on adjectives and colorful imagery. for impact.
 At least she didn’t load it with passive voice.
+The best way to fix this paragraph is to make something happen with strong verbs.

 Have I picked on one particularly careless author?
 No. I lose track of the times I have read constructions like “The reason ___ is ___ is because it is ___.”
 That’s right.
 Lazy writers can use “is” three times in a sentence where once might be more than enough.